Legit-Labs/legitify/docs/gitlab/group/group_does_not_enforce_branch_protection_by_default.md

 ### Threat Example(s)
-A developer creates a repository without any branch protection rules Attacker that get access to the repository can modify its main branch without any restrictions
+A developer creates a repository without any branch protection rules An attacker that gains access to the repository can modify its main branch without any restrictions

 ### Remediation
 1. Go to the group page
 2. Press Settings -> Repository
-3. Expand "Default Branch" section
+3. Expand 'Default Branch' section
 4. Toggle the required protection rule
-5. Press "Save Changes"
+5. Press 'Save Changes'